isomerpages/moe-ast-moehc/_school-histories/Schools/Yuhua Primary School.md

 <br clear="left">

 #### **School History**
 Yuhua Primary School was established in 1930 as Joo Hwa Public School.
 In 1981, Joo Hwa Public School was renamed Joo Hwa Primary School.
 In 1983, the school moved to its present premises at Jurong East Street 24 and assumed the name Yuhua Primary School.

 In 2002, the school merged with Yuqun Primary School.
 In 2014, the school completed its PERI upgrading.
-In 2015, the school transited to single session.
+In 2015, the school transited to operate her curriculum hours in a single session.

 Principals:<br>
 \- Mr Poh Yew Beng (1981–1984)<br>